 UCLPartners brings together health professionals and academics from hospitals, community services, primary care and university member organisations to work in partnership on a portfolio of health and social care programmes, outlined in this section of the website.

 UCLPartners focuses on three areas to ensure we best meet the needs of the partners to deliver a sustainable health and care system for the population:

 - Discovery science harnesses world-class academic and clinical expertise to speed up the development of new treatments, diagnostics and prevention strategies

-- Innovation into practice enables academics, healthcare professionals, industry and patients to work together to create a culture for improvement and to speed up innovation into routine practice in the NHS and social care.
+- Innovation and improvement into practice enables academics, healthcare professionals, industry and patients to work together to create a culture for improvement and to speed up innovation into routine practice in health and care.